Unique Hellenic Museum Being Built in Downtown Storrs

 “I’d like to tell you that for me, Ilias Tomazos, the people of Sparta are not only great in the ancient period, they are great also today, and I can testify [to] this from my own personal experience.”

 The museum will emphasize the history of Sparta and of Greece’s Laconian region in where the city is located.
-The museum will feature a valuable collection of paintings, a statue of the ancient Spartan general Leonidas and a sculpture depicting the historical Battle of Thermopylae.
+It will be the only museum in North America that is dedicated to Sparta, and will have a valuable collection of paintings, a statue of the ancient Spartan general Leonidas and a sculpture depicting the historical Battle of Thermopylae.

 Nearly 100 people from the Greek-American community came on Saturday to support the project.